Dashula263/2022_2023-introduction_to_distributed_technologies-k4110c-usacheva-d-d/exam.md

 There're different types of plugins of CNI.
 For example, flannel, calico and others.
 Calico, in its turn, provides a CNI plugin that can be used for integration with Kubernetes.
 Calico creates a flat layer-3 network and assigns a fully routable IP address to every pod.
 To install Calico you can use yaml file which creates calico-node daemonset (pod that runs on all the nodes of the K8s cluster).
-So it installs just like any other pod: kubectl apply -f <address to pod>/calico.yaml
+So it installs just like any other pod:

+kubectl apply -f address_to _pod/calico.yaml

 Virtualization is a process that allows for more efficient utilization of physical computer hardware and is the foundation of cloud computing.